 Imagine a system that can read my credit card statement.
-It can as well send cashbacks to my card.
-An app that can read my location and transaction sms, can very well do this through any non-cash payment system, without the restriction of single payment mode.
+It can as well send cashback to my card.
+An app that can read my location and transaction SMS, can very well do this through any non-cash payment system, without the restriction of single payment mode.
 Having the ability to read my card statement and have my phone logs also means that the campaigns can be highly targeted.

 About us: We help E-Commerce & Retail Clients to Grow Their Business.
 Click here to contact us should you require more information!

 Reference: The article contents are originally written at and sourced from https://www.eurekalert.org/pub_releases/2018-10/dc-egp102918.php.
 We don’t express/any claim to the ownership.
 If you have any concerns, please contact our editorial team.